Arakan Rohingya Salvation Army: 2017

 A one-month unilateral ceasefire was declared by ARSA on 9 September 2017, in an attempt to allow aid groups and humanitarian workers safe access into northern Rakhine State.
 In a statement, the group urged the government to lay down their arms and agree to their ceasefire, which would have been in effect from 10 September until 9 October (the one-year anniversary of the first attacks on Burmese security forces by ARSA).
 The government rejected the ceasefire, with Zaw Htay, the spokesperson for the State Counsellor's office, stating, "We have no policy to negotiate with terrorists."
 ARSA responded on 7 October 2017 that they would respond to any peace initiatives proposed by Myanmar's government, but added that their one-month unilateral ceasefire was about to end.
 Despite the ceasefire ending on 9 October, the government stated that there were no signs of any new attacks.

 On 9 November 2017, Myint Khyine, the Burmese secretary of the Immigration and Population Department, blamed the deaths of 18 village leaders in the last three months on ARSA in Muslim-majority Maungdaw and Buthidaung.
 The victims were village leaders who helped the Immigration and Population Department issue national verification cards to Rohingya residents.

 In September 2017, Bangladeshi sources stated that the possibility of cooperation between Pakistan's Inter-Services Intelligence (ISI) and ARSA was "extremely high".
 Bangladesh's Minister of Road Transport and Bridges(Contemporary), Obaidul Quader, stated during a reception organised by the nation's deputy high commission in Kolkata, India that his country was investigating the allegations.

 In November 2017, it was reported that members of the Rohingya diaspora in Malaysia were providing financial support to ARSA.

 2018

 ARSA claimed responsibility for an ambush carried out on 5 January 2018 in the village of Turaing, which reportedly injured six members of Myanmar's security forces and a civilian driver.

 In late November 2018, Hindu community leaders in Myanmar claimed that ARSA had been warning Hindu refugees in Bangladesh not to return to Rakhine State after Burmese authorities called for their repatriation.

 2019

 On 16 January, Myanmar state media reported that six police officers had been injured in an ambush by ten ARSA insurgents in Watkyein village bridge in Maungdaw.
-In March, ARSA's leadership called for their followers to protect Rohingya community from insurgent group in refugee camps in Bangladesh.
+In March, ARSA's leadership called for their followers to refrain from criminal activity in refugee camps in Bangladesh refugee camps.
 This was statement was made in response to reports of killings and abductions in the refugee camps.
 Bangladeshi media blamed ARSA for the crimes, while ARSA denies any responsibility.